steffenmueller4/steffenmueller4.github.io/_posts/2021-03-26-thoughts-on-organization-and-architecture.md

 published: true
 ---
 How does the organization influence the software architecture and vice versa?
-How do we best tailor our organization and build a proper software architecture?
+How do we best tailor our organization and teams as well as build a proper software architecture?
 There are different approaches, theories, and methods such as Conway's Law, the Inverse Conway Maneuver, Domain-driven Design (DDD), and the Team Topologies approach.
-In this article, we will summarize those basics of the interdependencies between the organization and software architecture.
+In this article, we will summarize the different approaches, theories, and methods.
-It is the first part (part 1) of an article series of 2 articles about the interdependencies of organization and software architecture.

 # Conway's Law